codedim/gta/README.md

 ## What is GTA?

-GTA is a Google Translate Assistant extension for the Google Chrome browser.
-The extension was specially designed to help with learning a foreign language using the great Google Translate service.
+GTA is a free Google Translate Assistant extension for the Google Chrome and Mozilla Firefox browsers.
+The extension was specially designed to help with learning a foreign language using the Google Translate service.

 ![](./Info/gta.01.png)

+With this great service you can translate any words, phrases, clauses, sentences, and text from-to a lot of languages you want.
+As well as you can read transliteration and even listen prononciation of it.
+The service also acts like a dictionary when you've typed just a single word.
+In this case the service shows word's definitions, translation variations and even frequency of use.
+That's really cool.

 Let's look at the service more carefully.
 What's wrong with it?
-It's pretty nothing if you are using a mouse.
-So, what about if you want to use only keyboard to work with it?
+It's pretty nothing if you are accustomed to using your mouse.
+But what about if you want to use only keyboard to work with it?
 From this point of view it doesn't look very friendly.
-But, why?
 Let's see.

 ![](./Info/gta.02.png)